nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Background
 For years, I have been rigging characters with my own autorigger .
-Once in a project I was working on realistic character with Ziva.
-I found it challenging rigging the actual "skeleton".
-Meanwhile I would like to try building with python and learn more about anatomy through the project.
+Once in a project I studied Ziva and rigged the actual "skeleton".
+I find it interesting and I would like to learn advanced python and anatomy through the project.

-## Features
+## Overview

-### :: Modular
+nl-rigging-tools is designed to be used with minimum setup time and maximum usability.
+- <b>Modular : </b>
 There are times only part of the body is visible or needed.
 Modular build avoids building entire rig and deleting unwanted parts which may break the rig.
-### :: Custom Framework
+- <b>Custom Framework : </b>
-Thanks to the course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b> by Nick Hughes, I learn to build custom framework for faster development and cleaner codes.
+Thanks to the course "Python for Maya: Beginner to Advanced Rigging Automation" by Nick Hughes, I learn to build custom framework for faster development and cleaner codes.
-### :: Auto Bone Skinning
+- <b>Auto Bone Skinning : </b>
 Minimum setup by positioning reference / ribbon joints for the skeletal meshes.

 ## Framework Python Classes